-E. Implementation Schedule (MOA \P ¶ 51-52)
+E. Implementation Schedule (MOA $\P$ ¶ 51-52)

 As discussed above, MPD has obtained DOJ approval for its Use of Force General Order, Handling of Service Weapons General Order, Oleoresin Capsicum Spray General Order, and Canine Teams General Order.
 MPD also has issued a special order relating to Carrying Service Firearms While Off-Duty in the District of Columbia in accordance with paragraph 42 of the MOA, although DOJ approval of that special order is not required under the MOA.
 MPD has obtained DOJ approval prior to implementing any revisions or changes to these central use of force-related policies, as required by paragraph 52 of the MOA.
-This quarter, consistent with the requirements of paragraph 52, MPD submitted a proposed revision to the Use of Force General Order to DOJ for review and approval.
+This quarter, consistent with the requirements of paragraph 52, MPD submitted a proposed revision to the Handling of Service Weapons General Order to DOJ for review and approval.
 Accordingly, MPD is in substantial compliance with MOA paragraphs 51 and 52 related to the implementation of use of force policies and procedures.

 II.
-Incident Documentation, Investigation, and Review (MOA \P 53-84)
+Incident Documentation, Investigation, and Review (MOA $\P$ 53-84)

-A. Use of Force Reporting Policy and Use of Force Incident Report (MOA \P 53-55)
+A. Use of Force Reporting Policy and Use of Force Incident Report (MOA $\P$ 53-55)

-The MOA requires MPD to develop a Use of Force Reporting Policy and a Use of Force Incident Report ("UFIR").
+The MOA requires MPD to develop a Use of Force Reporting Policy and a UFIR.
 The MOA mandates that the reporting policy require: